NonlinearOscillations/HarmonicBalance.jl/docs/src/background/harmonic_balance.md

 # [The method of harmonic balance](@id intro_hb)
-HarmonicBalance.jl focuses on sytems with equations of motion that are subject to time-dependent terms of harmonic type.
+HarmonicBalance.jl focuses on systems with equations of motion that are subject to time-dependent terms of harmonic type.

 ## [Harmonic generation in oscillating nonlinear systems](@id prelude)
 Let us take a general nonlinear system of $N$ second-order ODEs with real variables $x_i(t)$, $i = 1,2,\cdots,N$, and time $t$ as the independent variable,